 The National Center on Sexual Exploitation is a registered tax-exempt nonprofit and is funded solely by private individual contributions and private foundations.
 View a copy of NCOSE’s IRS 501(c)3 approval letter here.
 Our Federal Tax ID is 13-2608326.
 NCOSE is compliant with all federal and state solicitation laws and registrations.

-NCOSE’s annual budget for 2020 is $5.1 million.
-Of this 82% is projected to be spent directly on NCOSE’s aggressive and successful programs.
-2019 Calendar Year Income was approx. $3.2 Mill
+NCOSE’s planned budget for 2022 is $5.6 million.
+Of this 83% is projected to be spent directly on NCOSE’s impactful and successful programs.

 - Face the Demand: Challenging the Beliefs, Buyers, and Businesses Fueling Sex Trafficking $350,000

 - Protecting Children Online $400,000

 - Coalition to End Sexual Exploitation $300,000

 - The International Centre on Sexual Exploitation $350,000

 This past year has been the most successful in our nearly 60-year history – with major victories not only in the legal courtroom but also in the courtroom of public opinion, federal and state legislatures, and in corporate boardrooms.
 Thank you for your support as we strive to together to create a world free from sexual exploitation.

 We have accomplished much of our three-year plan in just one year alone!
 Despite the unexpected turns and seeming setbacks of 2020, our work has hastened and the results are world-changing.